turingschool/career-development-curriculum/module_one/agile_practices_and_leadership.md

 * Can grow organically
 * Easier to stop early
 * Possible to generate revenue along the way

+#### Weaknesses of Agile

+* No real estimate of the total cost
+* People won't shut up about it
+* Need to have cross-functional teams
+* A whole lot of conversation ("I've never seen a project fail...")

 #### Agile in the Real World